 On the other hand, loosely woven Evenweave fabrics are suitable for counted thread, drawn thread, and pulled thread embroidery techniques as well.

-Overall Evenweave fabrics are perfect fabric for embroidery.
+Overall Evenweave fabrics are the perfect fabric for embroidery.
 If you want to do hand embroidery, you can purchase tightly woven Evenweave fabrics, and loosely woven for fabrics other types of embroidery projects.

 Number 3: 100% Linen Fabric: